 Problems related to use are uncommon.
 They include allergic reactions, vaginal dryness or irritation, and difficulty removing the sponge.

 Spermicides are preparations that kill sperm on contact.
 They are available as vaginal foams, creams, gels, and suppositories and are placed in the vagina before a couple has sexual intercourse.
 These contraceptives provide a chemical barrier to sperm by trapping and damaging sperm.
 Thus, they prevent sperm from fertilizing an egg.

 Most types of spermicides are equally effective.
 If women who use spermicides as instructed (perfect use), about 19% of them become pregnant during the first year of use.
 With contraceptive gel, about 7% of women become pregnant if they use gels as instructed and about 14% become pregnant if they use it the way most people use it (typical use).

 Because their effectiveness is limited, spermicides are best used with another barrier contraceptive, such as a condom or diaphragm.

 Spermicides should be placed in the vagina at least 10 to 30 minutes and usually no more than 1 hour before sexual intercourse.
 They should be reapplied each time a couple has intercourse.

 Using spermicides several times a day may irritate the vagina and damage the tissues lining it.
-As a result, the microorganisms that cause sexually transmitted diseases (including HIV) can more easily enter the body and cause disease.
-Spermicides do not protect against sexually transmitted diseases.
+As a result, the microorganisms that cause sexually transmitted infections (including HIV) can more easily enter the body and cause disease.
+Spermicides do not protect against sexually transmitted infections.